 Often the first symptom is a painless swelling or lump in the upper neck.
 Other common symptoms include:

 a blocked nose

-How nasopharyngeal cancer is diagnosed
+Diagnosing nasopharyngeal cancer

 Back to top

-The specialist will examine your nasopharynx by using a very thin, flexible tube with a light at the end (nasendoscope).
-The tube will be passed into your nostril to get a better view of the back of your nose.
-This can be uncomfortable and you may be given a local anaesthetic spray to numb your nose and throat.
-If you do have a local anaesthetic to your throat, you may be told not to eat or drink anything for about an hour afterwards, or until your throat has lost the numb feeling.
+The specialist doctor will ask you about your symptoms and general health.
+They will examine your nasopharynx using a very thin, flexible tube with a light and camera at the end (nasendoscope).
+The doctor passes the tube into your nostril.
+This can be uncomfortable, so the doctor may numb your nose and throat with a local anaesthetic spray first.
+If you have this spray, you should not eat or drink for about an hour afterwards, or until the numb feeling has gone.

 CT (computerised tomography) scan

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10–30 minutes.
-It may be used to identify the exact site of the tumour, or to check if the cancer has spread.
+It may be used to find exactly where the tumour is, or to check if the cancer has spread.
 CT scans use a small amount of radiation, which is very unlikely to harm you and won't harm anyone you come into contact with.

 You will be asked not to eat or drink for at least four hours before the scan.
 You may be given a drink or injection of a dye, which allows particular areas to be seen more clearly.
 This may make you feel hot all over for a few minutes.
 If you’re allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it's important to let your doctor know beforehand.